Missouri A+ Scholarship Program

-Tuition and fees are due on the first day of each semester unless you have guaranteed financial aid in place.
 The Financial Aid Office does not guarantee that financial aid will be in place by the first day of class if you miss the deadlines established for each semester.
 Priority processing dates are: fall: June 1; spring: December 1; and summer: May 1.
 This means that all applications and supplemental information for each financial aid program for which you are applying must be received within the Financial Aid Office by the priority processing dates.
 Any account remaining unpaid after classes begin is subject to a $50 late fee, collection activity, being dropped from classes, having transcripts withheld, and holds on future enrollment.

 The State of Missouri imposes deadlines which require MACC to submit reimbursement requests for charges for A+ eligible students.
 Any student seeking funding to cover tuition and fees from the A+ Scholarship must have ALL required documents submitted AND complete for processing by the A+ Scholarship deadline.
 In the event a student fails to submit any of the required documents by the A+ Scholarship deadline, he/she will not be eligible for the A+ Scholarship.
 Additionally, student's are responsible for any and all charges not covered by the A+ Scholarship, including, but not limited to, late payment fees, late registration fees, charges for tuition and fees for courses not required for the declared degree, or repeated courses previously paid for by the A+ Scholarship.

 A+ Scholarship Deadlines: Summer: June 15; Fall: September 15; Spring: February 15

 All students must meet the following criteria to be eligible for A+ funding: